SAP-samples/teched2022-XP262/exercises/ex5/README.md

 ## Exercise 5.2 Connectivity with SAP Private Link service

-In this example, you are going to use the SAP Private Link service to communicate with an SAP S/4HANA system running on Microsoft Azure instead of the SAP Cloud Connector (as it is until now).
+In this example, you are going to use the SAP Private Link service to communicate with an SAP S/4HANA system running on Microsoft Azure instead of the SAP Cloud Connector (as it has until now).
 The essential procedures to build the appropriate service instances have already been completed for the sake of time, simplicity, and security.

 This connection can be established by creating an Azure Private Link service that exposes a load balancer that routes traffic to the SAP S/4HANA system.
 This Azure Private Link service must then be used as the resource to which the SAP Private Link service connects.
 As soon as the connection is established successfully, the SAP Private Link service provides private DNS hostnames pointing to the Azure Private Link service.

-Having SAP Private Link service in place will not require any more to expose the systems and communication through the internet and the whole traffic is secured by an internal hyperscaler network without any exposure.
+As mentioned above, having the SAP Private Link service in place secures all network traffic and keeps it off of the public internet.

 ![Azure Private Link](./images/plink-1.png)